sakshinaik006/SmartStock/README.md

 * Backend API validation
 * Database access through SQLAlchemy
 * Environment variables for configuration and secrets
-* Avoiding committed credentials and sensitive configuration
+* Avoiding committed credentials
 * Separation of frontend and backend responsibilities
-* Planned client-level data isolation for the multi-client phase
+* Planned client-level data isolation for future multi-client functionality

-For more information, see [`SECURITY.md`](SECURITY.md).
+See [SECURITY.md](SECURITY.md) for more information.

 ---